ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 requirements posed by this document.

-The well-formedness and the validity of JSONPath queries are independent of the JSON value the query is applied to; no further errors can be raised during application of the query to a JSON value.
+The well-formedness and the validity of JSONPath queries are independent of the Value the query is applied to; no further errors can be raised during application of the query to a Value.

 (Obviously, an implementation can still fail when executing a JSONPath query, e.g., because of resource depletion, but this is not modeled in